henrythemes/hello-minima-theme/README.md

 ### Step 1 - Create the Jekyll Configuration / Settings File

-Add your site title e.g. Your Site Title and add the minima theme
+Add your site title e.g. Your Site Title and let's use the minima theme

 `_config.yml`: